Manage High Blood Pressure with Simple Yoga Asanas

 Vajrasana (Diamond Pose)

 Vajrasan is a fundamental and effective pose that serves as a foundation for many other yoga poses.
-This pose helps improve sleep, reduce stress, control blood sugar levels, strengthen muscles and manage hypertension.
-Following are the steps to practise vajrasana:
+This pose helps improve sleep, reduce stress, control blood sugar levels and High Blood Pressure, strengthen muscles and manage hypertension.
+Following are the steps to practice vajrasana:

 • Sit down on the floor.